nasriblack/SoftBussBookingBack1.1/README.md

 ### 🛠️ Doing

-- [ ] Check the reservation number is less or equal than the number of seats of the bus => today date !!
+- [ ] US001-Check the reservation number is less or equal than the number of seats of the bus => today date !!
+  - [ ] US001-1 - make a middleware before the reservation , after we check the userId => this middleware is for check the length of the reservation date => it exist in front !!!! the seats

 ---